Borders, divisions and contents of the mediastinum

-The mediastinum is a compartment of the thorax located in the midline of the body between the left and right pleural cavities, that contains most of the thoracic viscera, apart from the lungs.
-It extends vertically from the superior thoracic aperture to the diaphragm and is bounded laterally by the medial surfaces of the lungs.
+The mediastinum is a compartment of the thorax located in the midline of the body, that contains most of the thoracic viscera, apart from the lungs.
+It extends vertically from the superior thoracic aperture to the diaphragm and is bounded laterally by the medial surfaces of the pleura.

-The thoracic plane, also known as plane of Ludwig, is an imaginary line extending from the sternal angle, anteriorly, to the T4-T5 intervertebral space, posteriorly.
+The thoracic plane (of Ludwig), is an imaginary line extending from the sternal angle, anteriorly, to the T4-T5 intervertebral space, posteriorly.
 This plane divides the mediastinum into superior (above the thoracic plane) and inferior (below the thoracic plane) mediastinal divisions.

 Some structures course longitudinally both through the superior and inferior mediastinum: esophagus, azygos veins and vagus and phrenic nerves.

-The videos below will give you a better understanding of the boundaries, divisions and contents of the mediastinum:
+The video below will give you a better understanding of the boundaries, divisions and contents of the mediastinum.

 Take a quiz

-Superior: Superior thoracic aperture (delineated by the manubrium of the sternum, superior border of the first rib and T1 vertebral body)
+Superior: Superior thoracic aperture (delineated by the manubrium of the sternum, superior border of the first rib and body of vertebra T1)

 Anterior: Sternum and costal cartilages of 1st-5th ribs